IgniteUI/typedoc-plugin-localization/README.md

 #### Additional Information

-We have exposed the opportunity to localize your hardcoded template strings.
+For your convenience we have exposed a way to localize your hardcoded template strings.
 How? </br>
 We have registered a helper function within our plugin which brings you the ability to achieve this.
 How to use it? </br>
 Let's take an example of a `partial view`.